michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 2. Interacting with third-party components (maps, charts, date pickers).
 3. Managing multiple similar components (tabs, carousel slides, list items).

-#### Traditional approach
-The classic method uses the `@ViewChild()` decorator to connect a parent with its child component.
-You'll reference the child component's class in the decorator to establish this connection.

 | Status | Description                                                                                    |
 |--------|------------------------------------------------------------------------------------------------|